Jim Steel (footballer): Wrexham

 The month after his 24th birthday, Steel returned to Wrexham (now in the Fourth Division) for £10,000 in January 1984.
-Of his non-loan moves this was his most prolific period in front of goal with 51 strikes in his 164 league games.
-Wrexham at the time could not afford the £10,000 transfer fee, but Steel joined the club after an interest-free loan was made to the club by David Wells, a Wrexham supporting businessman from Mold.
+Of his non-loan moves, this was his most prolific period in front of goal, with 51 strikes in his 164 league games.
+Wrexham at the time could not afford the £10,000 transfer fee.
+Still, Steel joined the club after David Wells, a Wrexham-supporting businessman from Mold, made an interest-free loan to the club.

 Following a Welsh Cup final defeat to Shrewsbury Town, Wrexham took on an F.C.
 Porto side of numerous Portuguese internationals in the 1984–85 European Cup Winners' Cup (Shrewsbury as an English club could not represent Wales in European competition).
 Wrexham won the opening leg at the Racecourse Ground 1–0, courtesy of a goal from Steel.
 He had taken the ball on his chest in the centre circle with his back to goal, volleyed the dropping ball for John Muldoon to attack and cross from the right wing into the penalty area, and then jumped to direct a bullet header past Petar Borota.
 In the second leg at Estádio das Antas, Porto were 3–0 up after 38 minutes.
 The Welsh club pulled two goals back before half-time.
-In the 61st minute Paulo Futre restored Porto's aggregate lead before Wrexham's last minute strike meant the tie finished level at 4–4, with Wrexham advancing on away goals.
+In the 61st minute, Paulo Futre restored Porto's aggregate lead before Wrexham's last-minute strike meant the tie finished level at 4–4, with Wrexham advancing on away goals.

-The second round draw paired Wrexham with the previous season's European Cup runners up, A.S.
+The second round draw paired Wrexham with the previous season's European Cup runners-up, A.S.
 Roma, managed by Sven-Göran Eriksson.
 Wrexham lost 3–0 on aggregate over the two legs.
 Steel said of the adventure, "We went to Porto and there was a bloody hurricane.
 We come to Rome and the bloody shops are shut.
 When we play in Russia, Reagan will probably have the place blown up."

 With Steel scoring both goals in a Welsh Cup final replay 2–1 win over Kidderminster Harriers, the "Dragons" appeared in the 1986–87 European Cup Winners' Cup with a first round draw against Maltese side Żurrieq, whom they beat 7–0 on aggregate.
 Steel scored in Wrexham in the second leg.
 This earned a second round tie against Real Zaragoza, which brought two goalless draws.
-At home in extra-time in the second leg Wrexham matched the two goals by Patricio Yáñez to level the fixture at 2–2.
-However, on this occasion away-goals counted against Steel's side.
+At home, in extra time in the second leg, Wrexham matched the two goals by Patricio Yáñez to level the fixture at 2–2.
+However, on this occasion, away-goals counted against Steel's side.
+On 14 October 1986, he score a hat-trick in the league against Peterborough United.

 With the Spanish league extended into the summer, Steel was allowed to go out on loan at Deportivo de La Coruña at the end of the 1986–87 season.
 He featured in four Segunda División games at Estadio Riazor, as Eusebio Ríos's side made an unsuccessful bid for promotion into La Liga.